lasseaeggen/SiNRI/README.md

 ## Getting an MEA recording

-To use the SiNRI system, its is necessary to have available either a remote MEAME server that can supply live data, or HDF5-files that contain previous recordings.
+To use the SiNRI system, it is necessary to have available either a remote MEAME server that can supply live data, or HDF5-files that contain previous recordings.
 A recording is available at http://folk.ntnu.no/thomaav/meame/.
 Simply download the 1.h5-file, and